- ORGANISER: Department of Philosophy, History and Art Studies / Faculty of Arts, University of Helsinki

 COURSE SCHEDULE & LOCATION

-Lectures take place in the morning, followed by workshops/seminars/ after the lunch break.
+Lectures take place in the morning, followed by workshops/seminars/group work after the lunch break.
 For further information, see ‘Course format and teaching methods’ below.

-NOTE: the course programme is updated and enhanced from the 2018 programme in accordance with the students' feedback.
+NOTE: the course is updated and enhanced from the 2019 programme in accordance with the students' feedback.